 A toothache is pain that you feel in or around your tooth.
-Most often, toothache pain is a sign that there is something wrong with your tooth or gums.
+Most often, toothache pain is a sign that there’s something wrong with your tooth or gums.

-Toothaches are usually not life threatening, but in some cases, they can be signs of serious conditions that require immediate medical treatment.
+Toothaches are usually not life-threatening, but in some cases, they can be signs of serious conditions that require immediate medical treatment.

 - sharp pain when you touch your tooth or bite down

 - tenderness and achiness in or around your tooth

 - painful sensitivity in your tooth in response to hot or cold foods and drinks

 - burning or shock-like pain, which is uncommon

 Tooth decay is the most common reason for toothaches.
 If tooth decay goes untreated, an abscess can develop.
 This is an infection near your tooth or in the pulp inside your tooth.

 See your dentist right away if you think you have a dental abscess.
 In rare cases, the infection can spread to your brain, which can be life-threatening.